BATH

 The 1800s buildings, cobble stones and grandiose landscapes made one want to tuck into a novel, with a tea and blanket, looking out a window incrementally watching the raindrop make it's way down and out of sight.

 Frolicking around town, visiting monumental sites, sipping on tea was lovely and pleasant.
 It was English.
-It represented what the English countryside ought to represent; slow days, deliberate tea and scone moments, and taking promenade along the river.
+It represented what the English countryside ought to represent; slow days, deliberate tea and scone moments, and taking a promenade along the river.
 And we were there for it.

 Upon taking a turn on the bus-about through the hills of Bath I was truely in awe of the beauty.
-Surprisingly, I felt an unexpected familiarity—almost a sense of intimacy—with some towns back in Victoria.
+Surprisingly, I felt an unexpected familiarity, almost a sense of intimacy, with some towns back in Victoria.
 I remember gazing over a hill, taking in the scattered cottage homes and rolling green hills speckled with autumn leaves.
 It was a sight to behold, so immersive that I realised Jane Austen's novels were not a mere romanticised fantasy.

 Truth be told this place visually couldn't have better reflected what I had anticipated and dreamt about.
 And with a flourishing artistic scene, I couldn't help but feel that perhaps this town did feel more alive through our screens.
 I am aware of lack of immersion that comes from being a fleeting traveller, and some towns have an energy palpable enough to draw you in.
 However, with timelessness comes a secure sense of self, which was evident from the moment of arrival.
 It has grace, elegance and standard.